wordofwarning/wordofwarning.org/hab/opportunities/index.md

 #### Upcoming Opportunities
-<a href="http://domesticmcr.posthaven.com" target="_blank">Apply for Domestic</a>, a beta-test platform for new work from home.
+See our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for Domestic</a>: our beta-test platform for new work from home.